-Its hard to side with one point of view because essentially all help is good help.
-But from the comfort of our smartphone interconnected world it can also be hard to imagine the daily hardships endured by about 90% of the world’s population.
-Hours spent walking for miles just to collect dirty water, or fire wood to cook with.
+Although its hard to side with his point of view because essentially all help is good help.
+From the comfort of our smartphone interconnected world its also hard to imagine the daily hardships endured by about 90% of the world’s population.
+Its hard to imagine the hours spent walking for miles just to collect dirty water, or fire wood to cook with.
 How can anyone find time to study, work and least of all surf the web, when so much time is dedicated to the most basic needs?

-Just the other day I wanted to add a Huarachero to the online The Huarache Directory, but surprisingly he told me he didn’t have a phone, let alone access to the internet.
-It never occurred to me that the average daily wage in Mexico is about US$4 per day, which means that some Mexicans are working for even less (like many others around the world).
+And just the other day when I wanted to add a Huarachero to the online The Huarache Directory, surprisingly he told me he didn’t have a phone, let alone access to the internet.
+It never occurred to me that the average daily wage in Mexico is about US$4 per day, which means that some Mexicans are working for even less (like many people around the world).
 So assuming the internet will one day penetrate to the deepest and remotest parts of the planet, the question is will those living there be able to afford access to it?

 Sr. Alonso makes a “Petatillo” Huarache that has a unique Huarache weave.
 The name can be translated to “brick weave” and probably has roots in the Nahuatl word petlatl which is a traditional palm woven mat with the same weave.

-But you won’t find a Huarache like this anywhere in Mexico that is outside of a 50 mile radius from his workshop.
+But unlike petate matting you won’t find a “Petatillo” Huarache like this anywhere in Mexico outside of a 50 mile radius from his workshop.
 Because weaving a “brick weave” flat mat is one thing, knowing how to weave the same brick design over a 3 dimensional last, into a sole using just a single strip of leather is another.